Gedney Recycling Yard

 New York State Law: All Electronic Items Must be Recycled

-As of January 1, 2015, if it's electronic, has a cord or takes batteries - it must be recycled.
+Even small electronic items must be recycled.
 You may deposit small electronic items at the Gedney Recycling Yard.
+See Westchester County's Recycling Consumer Electronic Waste Guidelines.

-TV sets may be dropped off at the Gedney Yard or you may call the Sanitation Department at 914-422-1217 to schedule an appointment for curbside TV pick up, which is available on the first Wednesday of each month.
+TV sets that are 55" or larger can be dropped off at the Gedney Recycling Yard or you may call the Sanitation Department at 914-422-1217 to schedule an appointment for curbside pick up,

-Refrigerators and other large metal items require a special appointment for pick up.
+Refrigerators and other large metal items require a special appointment for curbside pick up.

 Wednesdays: 2 p.m. - 4 p.m.